craws/OpenAtlas/sphinx/source/features.rst

 User management
 ---------------
 * :doc:`/admin/user` and groups can be used to grant different access levels
+* :doc:`/tools/profile` settings to adapt for personal workflows
-* Newsletter with an editable receiver list and automated unsubscribe links
+* Newsletter function with automated unsubscribe links
 * Password reset

 Anthropological Analyses